History of the Venezuelan oil industry

 Venezuela has the world's largest proven oil reserves at an estimated 304 billion barrels (18% of global reserves) as of 2020.
-The country was one of the world's largest exporters of oil, but the oil industry saw a significant decline since its peak in 2012.
+The country was once one of the world's largest exporters of oil.
+Oil production peaked in the late 1990s and early 2000s.

 In 2008, crude oil production in Venezuela was the tenth-highest in the world at 2394020 oilbbl/d and the country was also the eighth-largest net oil exporter in the world.
 Venezuela is a founding member of the Organization of the Petroleum Exporting Countries (OPEC).

 Pre-discovery

 Indigenous usage

-The Indigenous peoples in Venezuela, like many ancient societies already utilized crude oils and asphalts from petroleum seeps, which ooze through the ground to the surface, in the years before the Spanish conquistadors.
+The Indigenous peoples in Venezuela, like many ancient societies, already utilized crude oils and asphalts from petroleum seeps, which ooze through the ground to the surface, in the years before the Spanish conquistadors.
 The thick black liquid, known to the locals as mene, was primarily used for medical purposes, as an illumination source, and for the caulking of canoes.